Grivj/codewars/README.md

 # codewars

-Dev workspace for personal publications on https://www.codewars.com/ problems.
+Repo containing my personal publications on https://www.codewars.com/

 Profile : https://www.codewars.com/users/Grivj

+For learning purposes, I am forcing myself to use OOP to solve the different Katas and prioritize readability rather than performances.